<< Click to Display Table of Contents >>

 Click Scan to scan pages.

 Click the Scanner Settings menu to save custom settings for subsequent use.
 The following dialog box will open:

 Figure 3.
 Scanner Settings Options

 When custom parameters have been entered in the Scan Properties dialog box they can be saved for subsequent use with the Save Current Settings option.
 Click the icon/text to save the current settings.
-Enter a name for the customized settings.
+Enter a name (and brief description, if desired) for the customized settings.
 Click Manage to edit customized settings and Delete to remove them.